mrgroen/mendix-NativeImageMarker/README.md

 - Allows zooming and panning
 - Tap image to close viewer

+## Image width / height
+Widget needs the image width/height.
+For images created in the backend, use CommunityCommons.GetImageDimensions.
+For images taken in the native app, the TakePicture JS action sets the dimensions on the image object.
+This is added in version

 ## Usage
 - Place widget on a page with a full page layout.
 - No other content on the page will be visible as the widget is a modal